 The decision to begin treatment is relatively easier and straightforward for patients who have recurrent seizures and a clear diagnosis of epilepsy, especially if they have an identifiable syndrome with a predictable prognosis, like juvenile myoclonic epilepsy.

 The three main principles of treatment:

-The main aim of treatment is stopping or reducing the occurrence and intensity of seizures without any side effects.
-Pharmacological factors that influence the choice of drug will be based on efficacy, toxicity, and the ease of use, all of which will be considered with respect to each patient’s individual needs.
+The main aim of treatment is to stop or reduce the occurrence and intensity of seizures without any side effects.
+Pharmacological factors that influence the choice of drug will be based on efficacy, toxicity, and ease of use, all of which will be considered concerning each patient’s individual needs.

 It is quite difficult to compare the relative efficacy of antiepileptic drugs (AEDs) because of the varied responses to treatment.
-On one extreme end are patients who have mild epilepsy and respond to most drugs at low dosage, and at the other extreme are those who have a severe condition which is resistant to all medication, single or in combination.
+On one end are patients who have mild epilepsy and respond to most drugs at low dosages, and at the other extreme are those who have a severe condition that is resistant to all medication, single or in combination.

-Carbamazepine is the most effective drug for partial onset seizures, and no drug has been shown to possess greater efficacy.
-Valproate and phenytoin are also effective but there are concerns about their cosmetic effects and potential effects on foetal growth greatly limit their use in women who are of childbearing age.
+Carbamazepine is the most effective drug for partial-onset seizures, and no drug has been shown to possess greater efficacy.
+Valproate and phenytoin are also effective but there are concerns about their cosmetic effects and potential effects on fetal growth greatly limits their use in women who are of childbearing age.